North Coast 500: 29+ Things to Know Before You Go

 It all starts with a red and blue sign.

-Bealach na Bà (Pass of the Cattle) is a winding road that peaks at 2053ft (625.7 metres) offering views of Wester Ross, the whole of Skye, and the Islands of Rum and the Outer Hebrides.
+Bealach na Bà (Pass of the Cattle) is a winding road that peaks at 2053ft (625.7 metres), offering views of Wester Ross, Skye, the Islands of Rum and the Outer Hebrides.

 Bealach na Bar Sign North Coast 500 Scotland_